 When you send Direct Messages via Twitter, Twitter will store and process your communications, and information related to them.
 NEF Consulting will not copy, store, or re-share the contents of your communications.

-We do not retain any information from the calls other than as needed for the purpose of handling your enquiry or placing your booking.
+We do not retain any information from the calls other than as needed for the purpose of handling your enquiry.
 We do not record them electronically.

 People who email us

-NEF Consulting is part of the New Economics Foundation’s IT network.
+NEF Consulting is part of the New Economics Foundation’s IT network – they are our IT and security ‘agent’ registered separately with the ICO for data protection purposes.
 Any email sent to us, including any attachments, may be monitored and used by us for reasons of security and for monitoring compliance with office policy.
 Email monitoring or blocking software may also be used.
 Please be aware that you have a responsibility to ensure that any email you send to us is within the bounds of the law.